 Hiroshima is known for one thing, and is on most people’s Japan itinerary—but besides visiting the museums, what can you do there?
 Our Hiroshima guide will outline all that there is to do, see and eat for a full day of discovery.

-Hiroshima has history, and although it is an important part of the city’s memory and legacy, it is also a place of renewal and beauty.
+While Hiroshima’s history is an important part of the city’s memory and legacy, it is also a place of renewal and beauty.
 No doubt it will be on your list if you’re traveling in Kansai, and so it should be.
 But in addition to the memorials to the atrocities of the past, there are plenty of things to enjoy as well as learn from.
-Only 1 hour and 20 minutes from Osaka by bullet train (or 4 hours from Tokyo), Hiroshima is the perfect day trip, and the perfect double-day trip when combined with nearby Miyajima.
-Allowing for personal preference, it seemed to suit Hiroshima’s legacy to start with the museum and memorial, followed by the beautiful gardens and natural beauty which has re-grown, as it allowed for reflection and consideration.
+Only 1 hour and 20 minutes from Osaka by bullet train (or 4 hours from Tokyo), Hiroshima is the perfect day/overnight trip, and the perfect double-day trip when combined with nearby Miyajima.
+Allowing for personal preference, it seems to suit Hiroshima’s legacy to start with the museum and memorial, followed by the beautiful gardens and natural beauty which has re-grown.

 Transport: Trams or bikes?